 Besides raw milk FrieslandCampina purchases concentrated whey, skimmed milk powder, whole milk powder, cream, casein powder and AMF from third parties.
-The greenhouse gas emissions from production of these products is included in the greenhouse gas emission monitoring of FrieslandCampina.
-Although these products are produced by other farms and companies than FrieslandCampina, the carbon footprint estimate is based on data available from FrieslandCampina factories.
+The greenhouse gas emissions from production of these products are included in the greenhouse gas emission monitoring of FrieslandCampina.
+Although these products are produced by other companies, the carbon footprint estimate is based on data available from FrieslandCampina factories.
 There are three reasons to base this estimate on internal data: